What is Etherscan: Ethereum Blockchain Explorer

 What is Etherscan?

 Etherscan, sometimes abbreviated to Ethscan, is what is known as a “block explorer” for the decentralized Ethereum network.
-Block explorers are search engines that allow someone to search, verify, and validate transactions made upon a blockchain — and that is exactly what Etherscan is, and specifically, it is that for the Ethereum smart contract platform.
+Block explorers are search engines that allow someone to search, verify, and validate transactions made upon a blockchain — and that is exactly what Etherscan is, and specifically, it is Ethereum blockchain explorer.

 Block explorers like Etherscan are created and maintained to increase security across a blockchain network, as they allow users to monitor for suspicious activity.
 Additionally, they can be used as a learning tool for newcomers and experienced users alike; giving them additional tools with which to interact on the blockchain, crypto wallets, and other forms of decentralized applications.